RaghavJit/DailyProgress/VMTask/WhiteListing.md

     Both have failed to give the required results, now the connection to VM was not only blocked but **enitery blocked.**

-    To get the system in the older state I had to do [reinstall everything](./Reinstall.md)
+    To get the system in the older state I had to do reinstall everything.

 4. **Chaning gateway**
     Idea was to add the gateway of host as the gateway of VM.
 Since the interface of VM is in bridged mode network packets will be routed via this common gateway.